awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

 Greengrass can execute as either daemon on a host (Docker optional) or as a Docker container.
 All functionality is available in both methods, with the exception that when running as a container, all Docker-related actions are managed by the `dockerd` daemon at the host level.

 This accelerator has been designed to run within a Docker container and utilizing the hosts Docker daemon to run Greengrass *and* the contents of the `docker-compose` file sent to Greengrass.
 In this manner, the accelerator can run on any host with Docker support installed.
-It can also be modified to run on an existing Greengrass 1.10.0 or newer installation by not running the initial `docker-compose.yml` file.
+It can also be modified to run on an existing Greengrass 1.10.0 or newer host installation by not running the initial `docker-compose.yml` file, by using the `config.json`, certificate and private keys.

-there is a local Cloud Development Kit (CDK) script to deploy a CloudFront stack and create the local assets required, such as the certificate and key pair used by the Greengrass core.
+There is a local Cloud Development Kit (CDK) script to deploy a CloudFront stack, and a Python script to create the local assets required, such as the certificate and key pair used by the Greengrass core.
 The second component is a Docker compose file that runs Greengrass locally.

 ## Folder Structure